-If mastitis is not treated promptly, the body ...more symptoms »
+If mastitis is not treated promptly, ...more symptoms »

 The first step in treating mastitis is preventing its occurrence.
 Prevention includes maintaining good personal hygiene with frequent hand washing and washing the body with soap and water.
 It is important that women who are breastfeeding clean their nipples before and after each breastfeeding session.
 It is also a good idea to not stop breastfeeding suddenly and to wean a baby slowly from ...more treatments »